 1/4 cup arrowroot powder (or food grade Diatomaceous Earth, if allergic to arrowroot)

-15 drops of melaleuca oil
+15 drops of melaleuca essential oil (see note in red below)

-15 drops wintergreen oil, spearmint or peppermint
+15 drops wintergreen, spearmint or peppermint essential oil

-6 drops lavender oil
+6 drops lavender essential oil

 Heat up a small pot on the stove on very low heat.
 You don’t want it bubbling, just warm enough to melt your ingredients.
 Drop in the solid coconut oil, and beeswax pellets, and stir until melted together (the beeswax helps keep the deodorant firm, so that it doesn’t drip down your sides).